odestry/theme-development-helpers/README.md

 #### Debugging previews

-TO debug your social share previews, you can use the [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/) and the [Twitter Card Validator](https://cards-dev.twitter.com/validator).
+To debug your social share previews, you can use the [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/) and the [Twitter Card Validator](https://cards-dev.twitter.com/validator).

 ## Contributing

 We'd love your help!
-Please read our [contributing guide](./CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements.
+Please read our [contributing guide](https://github.com/odestry/contribute) to learn about our development process, how to propose bug fixes and improvements.

 ## License